7snnn/EMBEDDED-SY/Tutorial 4/README.md

 thread_sleep_for(500); - Used as a 500ms sampling delay to prevent terminal flooding while maintaining real-time responsiveness.

-4. Technical Reflection (Errors & Challenges)
+4. Hardware Testing & Validation
-Integrating the analog hardware introduced a unique set of physical challenges that severely affected the expected output:
+To ensure the reliability of the embedded system, physical stress tests were conducted on the individual components to validate the code's logic and the ADC (Analog-to-Digital Converter) conversions.

-Hardware Degradation (The Burned Sensor): During the initial wiring, my LM35 sensor became damaged (likely due to a temporary short or reverse polarity).
-As a result, the sensor's baseline readings were abnormally high, sitting constantly near or above the standard room temperature threshold.
+Potentiometer Calibration Test: To verify the analog reading logic independently of the environmental sensors, a potentiometer was temporarily connected to the analog input.
+Adjusting the dial successfully yielded a smooth, scaled data range from 55 to 67 in the terminal.
+This proved that the ADC scaling multipliers in the code were functioning correctly before connecting the real sensors.

-The Faulty Buzzer: The buzzer provided for the circuit was also faulty, producing an inconsistent tone rather than a clean beep.
+Temperature Sensor (LM35) Test: The temperature threshold logic was validated by physically pressing/holding the LM35 sensor to apply body heat.
+The serial terminal successfully registered the real-time temperature spike.
+Once the readings crossed the hardcoded upper threshold, the microcontroller successfully engaged the DigitalOut pin, sounding the hardware buzzer.

-Troubleshooting Success: Despite the LM35 being damaged and reading artificially high, the underlying logic of my code was still correct.
-By applying an external heat source, the sensor did successfully register the temperature spike, cross the upper threshold, and successfully trigger the faulty buzzer to sound the alarm.
-This proved that the ADC conversion and threshold logic were perfectly functional, even if the physical components were degraded.
+Gas Sensor (MQ-2) Test: The gas monitoring loop was tested by exposing the MQ-2 sensor to a safe, simulated gas source.
+The sensor successfully detected the change in air quality and pulled the input pin to Logic 0.
+The system immediately recognized the state change and triggered the audible buzzer alarm, confirming the emergency response protocol works under real-world conditions.

 5. Conclusion
-This task successfully demonstrated the principles of reading analog signals and converting them into human-readable data.
-Dealing with a burned sensor and a faulty buzzer provided a highly realistic hardware debugging scenario, proving that robust code can still execute its intended safety protocols (triggering the alarm) even when physical components are compromised.
+This task successfully demonstrated the principles of reading both continuous analog signals and binary digital inputs, converting them into actionable, human-readable data.
+By rigorously testing the potentiometer, applying physical heat to the LM35, and triggering the MQ-2, the system proved it can reliably execute its safety protocols (terminal warnings and buzzer alarms) in real-time.